 Cytomegalovirus infection - Oral Mucosal Lesion

-With the advent of highly active antiretroviral therapy (HAART), this oral infection has been on the decline in the United States.
+With the advent of antiretroviral therapy (ART), this oral infection has been on the decline in the United States.

 Related topic: Cytomegalovirus infection of newborn, Cytomegalovirus retinitis